THE CANADIAN PENSION & BENEFITS INSTITUTE

 Principle 5 - Limiting Use, Disclosure and Retention

 The Institute will only use or disclose your personal information in accordance with the purposes for which it was originally collected unless you have otherwise consented or when it is required or permitted by law.
-The Institute will retain your personal information only for so long as is required to fulfill the purpose for which it was collected or as required by law.
+The Institute will retain your personal information only for so long as is required to fulfill the objectives of the organization or as required by law.

 Principle 6 - Accuracy